NATIONAL INVESTOR RELATIONS INSTITUTE

 Membership Chair - The membership chair will strive to increase awareness of NIRI within the community and is responsible for developing and executing ongoing programs relating to membership retention and new member recruitment.
 Additional responsibilities include:

 Secretary-Treasurer - The secretary-treasurer shall act as secretary for regular monthly meetings and Board meetings.
 He or she is responsible for maintaining the sound financial position of the chapter and for the receipt and disbursement of chapter funds.
 The secretary-treasurer shall maintain bank records and provide financial reports at Board meetings.
 The secretary-treasurer and the president of the chapter shall be authorized to sign checks drawn on or otherwise disburse chapter funds held in any depository.
+The term for the Treasurer may not exceed two (2) consecutive years in order to ensure oversight of the chapter’s funds and good corporate governance.
 Additional responsibilities include:

 Director of Technology - The director supports the communications chair, is responsible for researching new technology and, when feasible, will introduce new technologies to membership through chapter trial.

-An exception to the above two-year rule may be made if an individual who has served for two consecutive years in the same chapter office wishes to stand for re-election to the same office with the unanimous consent of the chapter officers and directors [or… with the consent of a majority of the chapter officers and directors as a group].
+An exception to the above two-year rule may be made if an individual who has served for two consecutive years in the same chapter office wishes to stand for re-election to the same office with the unanimous consent of the chapter officers and directors.

 To fill the vacancy left by the person who advanced to the office of president, the Board may appoint another member to that position or, if the Board desires, the person next in line in length of service should be designated to fill the vacancy.
 In the event the officer who holds the most years of service is unable to fi1l the office of president, then the office will be filled by the officer with the next longest term of service.